U.S. Equal Employment Opportunity Commission

 Federal employees have 45 days to contact an EEO counselor.

-Age discrimination involves treating someone (an applicant or employee) less favorably because of his age.
+Age discrimination involves treating an applicant or employee less favorably because of his or her age.

 Discrimination can occur when the victim and the person who inflicted the discrimination are both over 40.

-The law forbids discrimination when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.
+The law prohibits discrimination in any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, benefits, and any other term or condition of employment.